AKA: The Reading Room

 The Halferne Anthology

-The “Halferne Anthology” was supposed to be one book with six short stories.
+The “Halferne Anthology” was supposed to be a single book containing six short stories.
 Just some fun, in-universe backstories to play with when I wanted to stretch into new genres and styles of writing.
-As with all things, I got ahead of myself, and now two of those short stories are completed drafts, three are better than halfway to draft 1, and the last one is just now getting a fresh outline.
-So, I suppose, I should quit calling them “the prequels” and just call this my first series.
-Unlike the “Auria Cycle,” these are all standalone stories, each in a different genre, that can be read in any order with only a small arc that loosely ties them together if you puzzle-piece all six together.
+As with all things, I got ahead of myself: the first three of those short stories are now complete drafts of 70K+ words each, two others are about halfway done, and the last one is just now getting a fresh outline.
+The goal is to have everything in a “readable draft” state by the end of the year.

 (Click a cover image to learn more about that title…)

 Okay, we’re not calling it that, but like William Gibson, I hate coming up with names for series.
 This one was supposed to be my magnum opus.
-I’ve been crafting, outlining, and scribbling on it since the spring of 2001.
+I’ve been crafting, outlining, and scribbling on it since the spring of 2001, but it’s been in my head since I was playing with action figures as a kid.
 Now it’s a slightly contradictory, if not completely misaligned, sequel to “The Halferne Anthology.”
-Where the Anthology was supposed to be backstory and this was supposed to be the main series, it now feels like Infinity War — entirely different tone, way too many characters and plots going on, and bits of it flat out contradict the setup stories.
+Where the Anthology was supposed to be backstory, and this was supposed to be the main series, it now feels like yet another space opera, with way too many characters and plots going on, and bits that flat out contradict the Halferne Anthology.

 The Pessimal Comedies